-Freemasons’ Library GD collection GD 2/5/4/1: letter from M V Portman to William Alexander, dated 22 January 1886 at Port Blair Andaman Islands.
+Freemasons’ Library GD collection GD 2/5/4/1: letter from M V Portman to William Alexander, dated 22 January 1886 and written at Port Blair, Andaman Islands.

 SOCIETY OF EIGHT

-The best list of its members was compiled by Geraldine Beskin curator of the Yarker Library, 1989: Paschal Beverly Randolph: A Nineteenth Century Black American Spiritualist, Rosicrucian and Sex Magician by John Patrick Deveny.
+The best list of its members was compiled by Geraldine Beskin, curator of the Yarker Library, in 1989 and referred to in Paschal Beverly Randolph: A Nineteenth Century Black American Spiritualist, Rosicrucian and Sex Magician by John Patrick Deveny.
 1997 by State University of New York Press in its Western Esoteric Traditions series: p508 in its footnotes section.
-Source is a talk given by Geraldine Beskin and R A Gilbert at the Theosophical History conference in 1989.
-The members were Walter Moseley; Frederick Holland; Kenneth Mackenzie; Yarker; F G Irwin; Westcott; Benjamin Cox; William Oxley; and Samuel Liddell Mathers.
+The source is a talk given by Geraldine Beskin and R A Gilbert at the Theosophical History conference in 1989.
+According to Beskin’s list, the members were Walter Moseley; Frederick Holland; Kenneth Mackenzie; Yarker; F G Irwin; Westcott; Benjamin Cox; William Oxley; and Samuel Liddell Mathers.
 But NOT William Alexander.

 That Holland would have liked William Alexander to be a member: Godwin p405 footnote 66 quoting Ellic Howe’s article Fringe Masonry in England 1870-85, published in Ars Quatuor Coronati volume 85 1972 pp242-95.